- State pensions

 Non-resident pension recipient

-A receipt of the pension who is a non-resident in Estonia should submit a life certificate (pdf, 7,6 kB) to the Social Insurance Board not later than by 1 March each year.
+A receipt of the pension who is a non-resident in Estonia should submit a life certificate (in Estonian) to the Social Insurance Board not later than by 1 March each year.
 As your address is outside Estonia, you to should submit the life certificate certified by the authority of the state of residence to the Social Insurance Board annually between 1st of December and 1st of March.
 The authority may be social system authorities, the Pension Board or local government institutions or notary public of your state of residence.
 The form of this certificate is annexed to this note.
 Life certificate may be replaced by a certificate concerning residence issued by the tax board of your state of residence.

 Please send the certificate to the following address: Sotsiaalkindlustusamet, Endla 8, 15092 Tallinn, ESTONIA